 The evolution of svchost.exe

 In Windows 10 and 11, however, Microsoft has taken a more granular approach.
 Instead of grouping all Windows services together, clusters are now much smaller and more select.
-This greatly reduces interdependence, benefitting users by:
+This greatly reduces interdependence, benefiting users by:

 - Improving fault isolation: if a single service within a svchost.exe instance crashes, it no longer disrupts unrelated services, improving overall system stability;